 - 2. Enter the IP Address, IPv4 or IPv6.

 - 3. Enter the Secret Word, (optional).

+- 4. Enter the Timeout value, (5-60 sec).

-- 4. Select Save to save updates.
+- 5. Select Save to save updates.

-- 5. Select Cancel to return the Admin Settings panel.
+- 6. Select Cancel to return the Admin Settings panel.

 TACACS Test

 This option may be used to verify the authentication of a TACACS user, password and authorization group.
 The TACACS Test option will be active only if TACACS authentication has previously been enabled.